48design/silksteel-gcode/README.md

 ### Issue: Non-planar infill colliding with walls
 **Solution**: Reduce amplitude or check grid detection with `-debug-full` flag to visualize solid occupancy

+### Issue: Valleys not filling properly / Air pockets in print
+**Solution**: Valley filling is automatic with non-planar infill - ensure you're using `-enableNonPlanar` or `-full`

+### Issue: Over-extrusion at infill crossings
+**Solution**: This is now prevented by the crossing detection system - gaps are automatically created at crossing points except the last one

 ### Issue: Grid shows solid where there shouldn't be any
 **Solution**: This was fixed - script now detects retractions (E < 0.01) and breaks tracking across travel moves